-Your personality tells you a lot about yourself — what you enjoy doing, what makes you happy, how you like to communicate, and even the types of jobs you’d likely be really great at.
+Your personality reveals a lot about yourself, such as what you enjoy doing, what makes you happy, and how you like to communicate — even the types of jobs you’d likely succeed in.
 There are a number of ways to incorporate your personality traits and characteristics in your job search.

-2. Think about your skill set.
+2. Think about your skills.

-If you need more guidance, you can learn more about your skill set and how it plays a part in the type of career you’d be an ideal fit for by taking a career aptitude test.
+If you need more guidance, you can learn more about your specific skill set and how it plays a part in the type of career you’d be an ideal fit for by taking a career aptitude test.

 3. Reflect on your background.